 The U.S. government has yet to fully re-adapt its border security apparatus at the U.S.-Mexico border, to account for a new reality of unaccompanied child and child-and-family migration.

 There is a rights-respecting way forward, to ensure orderly, safe migration at the U.S.-Mexico border.

 Implementing effective and humane border policy requires:

-The objection of CBP and ICE officials to roles they’re ill-equipped to take, such as caring for migrants in detention or moving through the process of asylum, underlines a significant issue in migration policy: agencies principally tasked with security and enforcement should not be involved in providing humanitarian assistance and the asylum process.
+The objection of CBP officials to roles they’re ill-equipped to take, such as caring for migrants in detention or moving through the process of asylum, underlines a significant issue in migration policy: agencies principally tasked with security and enforcement should not be involved in providing humanitarian assistance and the asylum process.
 This principle extends to the military, which up until recently was deployed at the border.
 It’s imperative that providing basic services for migrants and asylum seekers under government care should be the mandate of an agency better suited for human services and healthcare.

 We need your help to support the human rights of migrants.